broadinstitute/GATK-For-Primates/README.md

 | Any | `path_to_gitc` | String? | Default is `/usr/gitc`. |
 | Any | `path_to_gitc_gatk` | String? | Default is `/usr/gitc/gatk4/`. |
 <br />
-Other options are available for advanced users, _e.g._ to configure the resources assigned to container instances.
+Other options are available for advanced users; specifically, to configure the resources assigned to container instances.
 If you know how to use these correctly, you'll also know how to find them!

 ## Important notes and caveats to consider